Japanese 53 cm torpedo: Type 18

 Development began in 2012, adopted for service in 2018.
 First production deliveries were made in 2022; incremental development continued between 2018 and 2022.
 Successor to the Type 89, using Otto Fuel II propellant like its predecessor.
 Shares many elements of the Type 89 design, including the propulsion system.
 Wire-guided with passive and active acoustic homing; stated capabilities include advanced target and decoy recognition, as well as increased stealth.
 The weapon is capable of assessing the shape of the sonar contact, and uses magnetometric sensors both as a proximity fuze and to identify decoys.
 Specifications remain classified.
 Used on submarines.

+A version of the Type 18 possessing a redesigned, enhanced-stealth propulsion system was developed in tandem with the principal weapon.
+This version was developed between 2018 and 2022 at an estimated cost of 9.7 billion yen, and for fiscal year 2023, 8.6 billion yen was allocated for acquisition of the redesigned Type 18.
+The new torpedo is designated Type 18B.
+According to a Mitsubishi Heavy Industries press release, the axial pumps have been modified to reduce self-noise.

+On 27 June 2026, as part of Exercise Valiant Shield, the JS Jingei (SS-515) carried out a live fire exercise, launching a torpedo at and sinking the decommissioned USS Juneau (LPD-10).
+While the exact type of torpedo used has not been revealed, the Taigei-class submarines are associated with the Type 18, and the nature of the exercise suggests that the latest weapon system which necessitates testing would have been employed.